ingoaf/websocket-example/README.md

 - **Payload length**: To read the payload data, we need to know when to stop reading
 - **Opcode**: Defines how to interpret the payload data (important, when a connection is closed)
 - **Mask**: The specification of WebSocket protocol defines, that messages from client to server have to be encoded, while messages from server to client must not be encoded

+### Handle Connection
+1. Perform the handshake (listen and upgrade the connection) as described in the section "Listen for conenection"
+2. Read header
+3. With payload length information from header -> read payload
+4. Check if data is masked, unmask the data
+5. Handle received data (in our example write it back to the client and print it)
+6. If the operation code (Op Code) tells us to close the connection - close it

+Now if the connection is supposed to be closed from the client side, we check for the operation code and the connection is closed sucessfully.
+We handle the connection for each client separately, as it should be.